tylerbare98/Weather-App/README.md

 ## API Key Note

 This project includes a free OpenWeatherMap API key for demonstration purposes.
 The free tier has no usage limits or costs.

-**Important:** In production applications with paid API services, API keys should NEVER be committed to version control.
-This project demonstrates proper security practices in the codebase structure (using environment variables), but includes the key for easy setup since it's a free, unlimited service.
+In production applications with paid API services, API keys should NEVER be committed to version control.

 ## Available Scripts